-- 1. On the first page, the distance from the top edge of the paper to the title should be 3 cm (1 3/16 inches). - 2.
+- 1. On the first page, the distance from the top edge of the paper to the first line of type (i.e. the title) should be 3 cm (1 3/16 inches).
+For this you may simply insert one extra line at the top of the title page. - 2.
 On the second and subsequent pages, the distance from the top edge of the paper to the top of the first line of type should be 2.5 cm (1 inch). - 3.
 For all pages, the distance from the left edge and right edge of the paper to the left and right margin of the type should be 2.5 cm (1 inch). - 4.
 On the first page, the paragraph containing the abstract text should have left and right margins of approximately 3.5 cm (1 3/8 inches). - 5.
 The distance from the bottom of the last line of type on the page to the bottom edge of the paper should be no less than 2.5 cm (1 inch).
 For all but the last page, strive to make this distance as close to 2.5 cm (1 inch) as possible.
 The final line or figure of your paper can end anywhere on the last page. - 6.
-There should be a small amount of vertical space (5 pt) between adjacent paragraphs.
+If possible in your word processor, set a paragraph style that inserts a small amount of vertical space between adjacent paragraphs.
 This enhances readability.
 But don't bother if you cannot accomplish this in a subtle manner; an entire blank line is too much.

 Justification.
 You should justify the text of your paper to both the left and right margins.
-Ragged right edges do not conform to our house style.
+Ragged right edges do not look as good.
 Unlike the other paragraphs in this template file, this paragraph you are currently reading has a ragged right edge and is not properly justified.
+Which is also why it's harder to read.